bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 System preparation using CHARMM software package
 ------------------------------------------------

 `CHARMM <https://www.charmm.org/charmm/>`_ (Chemistry at HARvard Molecular Mechanics) is a molecular simulation program developed with a primary focus on molecules of biological interest.
-CHARMM contains a comprehensive set of analysis and model builiding tools.
+CHARMM contains a comprehensive set of analysis and model building tools.
 CHARMM also has a lot of useful `tutorials <https://www.charmm.org/charmm/documentation/tutorials/>`_ .

 CHARMM has several tutorials to perform MD simulations of biomolecules: